nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

 But before an algorithm can deduce, if for example a measured heart rate shows first signs of a heart attack or a stock chart line indicates the next big thing, useful features of the time series need to be extracted.
 Using these features, a machine learning algorithm can then learn to differentiate between signal and background data.

-Side note: in recent times there is a lot of effort put into time series analysis with deep learning methods.
+Side note: in recent times a lot of effort has been put into time series analysis with deep learning methods.
 While this approach has definitely its benefits, it is only applicable for a certain range of problems.
 There exist a lot of documentation on how to use deep learning with time series data (e.g. [here](https://towardsdatascience.com/time-series-analysis-with-deep-learning-simplified-5c444315d773)) so we will not cover it in this post.